dankamongmen/notcurses/README.md

 // the standard plane.
 int ncplane_destroy(struct ncplane* ncp);

-// Set the ncplane's background cell to this cell.
-It will be rendered anywhere
-// that the ncplane's gcluster is 0.
-The default background is all zeroes.
-// Erasing the ncplane does not eliminate the background. int ncplane_set_background(struct ncplane* ncp, const cell* c);

-// Extract the ncplane's background cell into 'c'. int ncplane_background(struct ncplane* ncp, cell* c);

 // Move this plane relative to the standard plane.
 It is an error to attempt to
 // move the standard plane.
 int ncplane_move_yx(struct ncplane* n, int y, int x);